NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 Two sample configuration files, one for UADETRAC and one for AICity, have been added to `experiments/rfcn/cfgs/`

-The weights of submitted model on aic1080 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUevX-7tNAhS_5AF).
+The weights of submitted model (and the corresponding configuration file) on aic1080 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUevX-7tNAhS_5AF).

-The weights of submitted model on aic540 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUmeEitETomFbCXQ).
+The weights of submitted model (and the corresponding configuration file) on aic540 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUmeEitETomFbCXQ).

-The weights of submitted model on aic480 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUiF1J2qP4TeNsRc).
+The weights of submitted model (and the corresponding configuration file) on aic480 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUiF1J2qP4TeNsRc).

-The weights of submitted model on UADETRAC can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjVK3j5kV6BfDghAU).
+The weights of submitted model (and the corresponding configuration file) on UADETRAC can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjVK3j5kV6BfDghAU).

+## Test the submitted model on aic1080

+1. Download the model weights from [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUevX-7tNAhS_5AF).
+Put the downloaded file "rfcn_AICityVOC1080_FreezeCOCO_rpnOnly_all_withsignal-0004.params" in the root folder of this repo "RDFCN_UADETRAC_AICITY"

+2. Install the provided test images from aic1080 and the downloaded weights (create proper paths and move files accordingly)

+`cd RDFCN_UADETRAC_AICITY`

+`./test_data_install.sh`

+3. Modify the inference code:

+* Comment line 242 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py if you don't want to see labeled images on run time.
+By commenting line 242, the program will only output .txt detection files to "Deformable-ConvNets/data/output".

+* Change the threshold at line 234 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py.
+The current theshold is set at 0.001 meaning almost all the regional proposals will be outputed.

+4. Test the model by running:

+`cd Deformable-ConvNets`

+`python experiments/rfcn/rfcn_Inference_Shuo_AICity.py --cfg experiments/rfcn//cfgs/resnet_v1_101_voc0712_rfcn_dcn_Shuo_AICityVOC1080_FreezeCOCO_rpnOnly_all_withsignal.yaml`

 ## Experimental Results